canturk/qmtoolbox/README.md

        | ThermalQM |    | FockQM(*)|   |CoherentQM(*)|
        +-----------+    +----------+   +-------------+

-(*) The implementation of FockQM and CoherentQM are removed from "quad.py".
+	(*) The code for FockQM and CoherentQM "quad.py" does not exist.

 	- QuadMeasure, a base class, defines a quadrature measurement protocol for HO coupled to the qubit.
 It setups qubit-HO systems, and simulates